 - You should schedule a phone or in-person consultation (both often free), if you are interested in learning more about weight loss surgery

-Search the gastric sleeve surgeon directory below to find a top surgeon by country and region:
+Search the gastric sleeve surgeon directory below to find a weight loss surgeon by country and region: